IgniteUI/igniteui-docfx/kr/components/themes/typography.md

 @include card-typography($type-scale: $my-type-scale);
 ```

-We no longer include the `igx-typography` mixin by passing it the `$my-type-scale` scale with our modification to the `h5` category.
-Now all we do is pass the custom scale we created to the `igx-card-typography` mixin.
+We no longer include the `typography` mixin by passing it the `$my-type-scale` scale with our modification to the `h5` category.
+Now all we do is pass the custom scale we created to the `card-typography` mixin.
 The only component that uses our `$my-type-scale` scale is the card now.

 Typography style mixins can be scoped to specific selectors.
 Say we wanted our custom card typography styles to be applied for all `igx-card` components with class name of `my-cool-card`.